 Bonus: Don’t get discouraged

-I’ve been, like, the kind of discouragedland in the last few days.
+I’ve been living in Discouragedland in the last few days.
 I set up this huge “get shit done” list of things I wanted to get done over Christmas break, but the combination of sick kids and broken computers have gotten in the way.
 And I’ve been totally sad and discouraged by it.
 But you know what?
 Life happens.
 And sometimes life gets in the way of your writing.
 So suck it up, deal with it, and then move on.
 It’s a tough lesson to learn, but perhaps the most important one.

 So thinks for reading.
 It’s been a pretty good year, and I hope yours has been as well.
-I’ll be back Friday with a New Year’s edition of 5 Links, and then a Dec 31 / Jan 1 post about goals and accomplishments for 2017.
+I’ll be back Friday with a New Year’s edition of 5 Links Friday, and then a Dec 31 / Jan 1 post about goals and accomplishments for 2017.

 So until then, have a great week and if you’ve got any quick “Don’t do”s to add, feel free to leave a comment.